Skip to content

 Filter for opt-in offers and click through

-Most Daily Rewards need an opt-in click before they become active on your account.
-Click opt in on everything you might use — opting in costs nothing, but forgetting to opt in after you've placed a bet means the offer won't trigger.
+Paddy Power's Power Prices boosts now apply automatically with no opt-in, but many money-back specials still need an opt-in click before they become active on your account.
+Click opt in on every promo that requires it — opting in costs nothing, but forgetting to opt in after you've placed a bet means the offer won't trigger.

 3